-ASX Corpora te Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not (iii) the charter of the committee; The Board has adopted a Remuneration and Nomination Committee Charter which describes the role, composition, functions and (iv) the members of the committee; and responsibilities of a Nomination Committee. (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or The Board as a whole reviews the size, structure and composition of the Board including competencies and diversity, in addition to reviewing Board succession plans and continuing development. (b) that fa succe appro indep bes not have a nomination committee, disclose act and the processes it employs to address board assion issues and to ensure that the board has the priate balance of skills, knowledge, experience, endence and diversity to enable it to discharge its and responsibilities effectively.
+ASX Corpora te Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not (b) (iii) (iv) (v) if it do the charter of the committee; the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or the period and have a nomination committee, disclose required to be discussed by a Remuneration and Nomination Committee are marked as separate agenda items at Board meetings when required.
+The Board has adopted a Remuneration and Nomination Committee Charter which describes the role, composition, functions and responsibilities of a Nomination Committee.
+The Board as a whole reviews the size, structure and composition of the Board including competencies and diversity, in addition to reviewing Board succession plans and continuing development. succe appro indep act and the processes it employs to address board ession issues and to ensure that the board has the priate balance of skills, knowledge, experience, endence and diversity to enable it to discharge its and responsibilities effectively.
 Recommendation 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
 Yes The Board regularly evaluates the mix of skills, experience and diversity at the Board level.
 The Board believes that a highly credentialed Board, with a diversity of background, skills and perspective will be effective in supporting and enabling delivery of good governance for the Company and value for the Company's shareholders.
-As at 30 June 2023, the Board comprised of three Directors from diverse backgrounds with a range of business experience, skills and attributes.
+As at 30 June 2024, the Board comprised of three Directors from diverse backgrounds with a range of business experience, skills and attributes.
 The following demonstrates the skills and experience of the Directors across several dimensions that are relevant to the Company:

-ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not Managing and leadership No of Directors Senior management positions held outside the Company 3 Resource industry experience Management/board representation on other resource entities (past and present) 3 Experience in resource-based transactions, joint ventures, acquisitions and/or disposals 3 Management of exploration and development activities - drilling, surveying, etc 2 Governance or regulatory Experience in governance of listed organisations 3 Board membership of other listed entities (past and present) 3 Strategy Experience in growing the business, assessing value based opportunities, think strategically and review and challenge management in order to make informed decisions and assess performance against strategy 3 Financial acumen
+ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not Managing and leadership No of Directors Senior management positions held outside the Company 3 Resource industry experience Management/board representation on other resource entities (past and present) 3 Experience in resource-based transactions, joint ventures, acquisitions and/or disposals 3 Management of exploration and development activities - drilling, surveying, etc 2 Governance or regulatory Experience in governance of listed organisations 3 Board membership of other listed entities (past and present) 3 Strategy Experience in growing the business, assessing value based opportunities, think strategically and review and challenge management in order to make informed decisions and assess performance against strategy 3

-ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not In addition, the Board Charter requires the disclosure member's qualifications and expertise.
+ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not Financial acumen Financial literacy 3 In addition, the Board Charter requires the disclosure member's qualifications and expertise.
 Full details of and experience of each Director and senior executive Company's Annual Report. the relevant skills